What Can I Expect When Starting ERP Therapy For OCD?

 Initiation Of ERP Therapy

-After those few initial sessions, we may be ready to initiate treatment.
-We will start with hierarchy building before moving on to exposure exercises.
-We will create an exposure hierarchy based on triggers you’ve noted in your self-monitoring.
+Once we have decided that we are ready for exposures, we will create a hierarchy based on triggers you’ve noted in your self-monitoring.
 An exposure hierarchy is a listing of exercises that trigger your obsessions and are ranked according to the level of anxiety/distress that they provoke.
-ERP therapy will involve learning new skills to resist compulsions and help you shift your relationship with anxiety.
+ERP therapy will involve learning new skills to resist compulsions (both physical and mental) and help you shift your relationship with anxiety.
 This will take place gradually so that you’re starting with easier exercises before moving to the more difficult ones.
 We will move at your pace so that you can begin building skills and confidence.
-Your hierarchy will change throughout treatment and eventually, some of those items that were ranking high on your hierarchy may not rank as highly anymore.
+Your hierarchy will change throughout treatment, and eventually, some of those items that were ranking high may not rank as highly anymore.

 Important Considerations